DappDevs/presentations/content/about-ethereum.md

-Even if Ethereum isn't ultimately the blockchain to rule all blockchains, the skills and knowledge needed to learn distributed application development will be transferrable to whatever succeeds it.
+Even if Ethereum isn't ultimately the blockchain to rule all blockchains, the skills and knowledge needed to learn distributed application development will be transferrable to whatever competitors come into existance.
-The major differences between Ethereum and competing smart contract platforms are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write smart contracts.
+The major differences between Ethereum and other smart contract frameworks are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write smart contracts.

-Plus, *Ethereum* just sounds cool, right?
+Plus, *Ethereum* just sounds cool!

 So what is Ethereum?